Visorask/sarotate/README.md

    - `./sarotate sarotate.set`
    - You will also need the rclone beta.
 ---

-6. If you would like to use crontab then follow the below steps:
+## If you would like to use crontab then follow the below steps:
-  - `crontab -e`
+  1. `crontab -e`
-  - Add `@reboot sleep 1m && /opt/sarotate/sarotate`
+  2. Add `@reboot sleep 1m && /opt/sarotate/sarotate`
  ---

-7. Use this one for `systemd`.
+## If you would like to use systemd then follow the below steps:
-  - `cd /opt/sarotate/system`
+  1. `cd /opt/sarotate/system`
-  - `nano sarotate.service`
+  2. `nano sarotate.service`
-  - Edit the user / group from `changethis` to your user / group. -Run `id` to find your user / group.
+  3. Edit the user / group from `changethis` to your user / group. -Run `id` to find your user / group.
-  - Exit and save the file.
+  4. Exit and save the file.
-  - `sudo cp /opt/sarotate/system/sarotate.service /etc/systemd/system/`
+  5. `sudo cp /opt/sarotate/system/sarotate.service /etc/systemd/system/`
-  - `sudo systemctl daemon-reload`
+  6. `sudo systemctl daemon-reload`
-  - `sudo systemctl enable sarotate.service`
+  7. `sudo systemctl enable sarotate.service`
-  - `sudo systemctl start sarotate.service`
+  8. `sudo systemctl start sarotate.service`
-  - If you would like to check that it is running working correctly run: `sudo service sarotate status`
+  9. If you would like to check that it is running working correctly run: `sudo service sarotate status`
 ---